GuihJF/GuilhermeF/README.md

  Hi, I’m Guilherme

 🌍 From São Paulo, currently based in Bogotá, Colombia

-💻 Passionate about data technology and data
+💻 Passionate about sports, technology and data

 💼 6 years of professional experiences in technology field

-🌱 Currently learning Python (to program and manage data), SQL, and Power BI
+🌱 Currently focused on data analytics and AI, working with SQL, Python, Power BI, and Excel

 🤝 Looking to collaborate on entry-level data projects

 📫 Connect with me on LinkedIn: https://www.linkedin.com/in/guilherme-francisco-9320591b5/

 😄 Pronouns: He/Him

 ⚡ Fun fact: I can spend hours organizing spreadsheets, and genuinely enjoy every minute of it!